 August 24th, 2015

-Simon van Gend, a singer-songwriter, talks about overcoming writer’s block in reference to his record ‘Suffer Well’.
+Simon van Gend talks about his album ‘Suffer Well’.

 The Simon van Gend Band are an introspective indie/folk/rock band from Cape Town, whose music has been described as “a unique blend of folksie foot-tapping red wine fireside poetry.”
 This trio, with Simon on vocals and acoustic guitar, Eric Michot on bass and Ross Campbell on drums, has released 5 albums to date.

 transcript – PDF

 Tim Smal (host): It’s Simon van Gend on Assembly Radio with “Be My Echo”, a song off his new record “Suffer Well”.
 Simon van Gend is a songwriter from Cape Town, South Africa and between February 2014 and February 2015 he challenged himself to write a song every week for a year.
 Each week he posted a brand new song to his blog until all 52 were released into the world wide web.
 On completion of this mammoth task, he connected with Johannesburg-based artist Sanette Stegman, who took on her own challenge to make an ink drawing for each of these songs.
 Each illustration is inspired by the stories and the mood they invoke and include a line of the lyrics.
 At the same time Simon and his introspective indie folk-rock band called ‘Simon and the band apart’ has teamed up with producer Chris Tuck to record the best of the blog songs for a new album.
 And this will all come together at a joint exhibition opening and album launch on the 3rd of September at the Youngblood gallery in Bree Street, Cape Town, as part of the First Thursday initiative.
 Each illustration will be box-framed with the CD of that song and the event will feature a live performance by the band of the songs on the new album.